mardiros/pyramid-blacksmith/docs/source/user/middleware_factories.rst

 --------------------

-The list of middleware are defined under the setting key ``blacksmith.client.middlewares_factories``, as in the example above.
+The list of middleware are defined under the setting key ``blacksmith.client.middleware_factories``, as in the example above.

 .. code-block:: ini

-   blacksmith.client.middlewares_factories =
+   blacksmith.client.middleware_factories =
       forward_header

-   blacksmith.client.middlewares_factory.forward_header =
+   blacksmith.client.middleware_factory.forward_header =
       Authorization

 Then each middleware should be configured under the key